I’ve never really been one for supercars, not really.

 The plan was to stick in Tokyo for the first week, catch the bullet train to Osaka for the second week and finish off the third in Kyoto before flying to Bangkok for a few days and continuing the trip.
 Sounds simple enough right?

 What we didn’t count on was the 40+ hour journey featuring a 24-hour stay in the Moscow airport taking it out of us as much as it did (yes, it was planned).
 When we did arrive in Tokyo, I’d been awake for 30-odd hours at didn’t know left from right.
 This was our first experience with jetlag and with the daft travel plans, I imagine I’d have had the same experience without the fatigue and a couple of bottles of Sake.
+If anything, it’s a miracle that we had such a fantastic overall travel experience that we started up our very own travel site: Adventure Pending.

 What I’m trying to say while regurgitating loose memories and premature excuses on to the page is that where car culture is concerned, I didn’t quite get my fix.
 I was teased – like a bee landing on a fantastic bouquet of plastic flowers – but the itch wasn’t fully scratched.